 The motto was taken from Virgil's The Georgics, Book II, line 35, in a section about understanding the nature of an organism to make sure it thrives.
-In her speech marking our 50th Anniversary, the President and Vice-Chancellor Professor Dame Glynis Breakwell commented that the motto instructs us to 'achieve an understanding of our world and strive to use our knowledge to ensure a sustainable future'.
+In her speech marking our 50th Anniversary, our former President and Vice-Chancellor Professor Dame Glynis Breakwell commented that the motto instructs us to 'achieve an understanding of our world and strive to use our knowledge to ensure a sustainable future'.

 Continuing our progress

 Since 1966, we have continued to develop our campus and intellectual impact.
 We are now ranked as one of the top universities in the country and have become a major contributor to the local and national economies.